CSV value templates

 Applying CSV value templates to paged content

 Paged content (or as sometimes referred to, children) created using the "Using subdirectories" method do not have their own rows in input CSV files.
-However, you can apply CSV value templates to their node fields using.
-In this case:
+Any fields that are configured to be "required" in the parent and child's content type are copied from the parent's CSV row and applied to all that parent's pages/children.

-• the $file variable is the name of the page/child's filename (and $filename_without_extension is derived from this value)
+$filevariable is the name of the page/child's filename (and$filename_without_extensionis derived from this value) - the

-• the $weight variable is taken from the page/child's sequence indicator, e.g. a filename of page-002.jpg would result in a $weight value of "2".
+$weightvariable is taken from the page/child's sequence indicator, e.g. a filename ofpage-002.jpgwould result in a$weightvalue of "2".

 If you want to apply CSV field templates to page/child items using this technique, register the templates in the csv_value_templates_for_paged_content config setting.
 The structure of the field-to-template mappings is identical to those used in the csv_value_templates setting as illustrated above.
 For example: